 Tangens first season was quite successful!

-In the season's European Open, we were the vice-european champion.
+In the 2016 season's European Open, we became vice european champion.

 We learned a lot about our new design in the competition enviroment.

 In the following seasons we focused more and more on technical aspects.

 To overcome new challenges, which were introduced with a new set of rules, we developed the most promising concept - an camera system with machine vision - and even wrote a paper about that.

 Every end is a new beginning

 After we graduated school, our participation at the RoboCup Junior had to end.

 In University, we decided to continue working on amitious tech projects without participating in competitions.